wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

     # systemctl restart elasticsearch

-You can check if it's working as expected using the next request:
+You can check if it's working as expected using the next request (Search Guard needs about two minutes to create its internal indices so be patient):

 .. code-block:: console